burgr033/QualysSSLCheckviaPS/README.md

 # QualysSSLCheckviaPS

 ## what?
 You don't want to check all your TLS certificates on ssllabs.com in your browser?
-Use this shitty script i wrote, put in all of the hostnames and leave it running for x minutes.
-After it finished, you have a ugly little CSV report of your grade of the certificates.
-Your welcome.
+Use this shitty Powershell script i wrote, put in all the hostnames and leave it running for x minutes.
+After it has finished, you have a CSV report of the certificate's grade.
+You're welcome.

 ## why?
 The intention was plain laziness.
 I put it on github because some fella on reddit said i should.